 Ain’t nobody got time for that.

 2. Your body’s pretty much seen it all.
 If you’re gonna be prone to stretch marks or varicose veins or horrible morning sickness, you’ve probably already gone through it.
 Chances are slim that you’re gonna find any MORE stretch marks than you did during your first half-dozen pregnancies.
+And if this does bother you more than you thought it does, knowing that there are a variety of options when it comes to stretch marks removal, you might not have to live with this for much longer.
 Now I can’t offer any guarantees, of course, but for all intents and purposes, your body’s a seasoned baby-making pro at this point.

 3. No agonizing over birth decisions.
 After 6 births, you’re fairly confident that you know what’s coming and how you want to handle it.
 Especially if you’re fortunate (?) enough to have delivered a baby under every possible scenario like I have (c-section, induction, epidural, drug-free, water birth, twins…you name it, I’ve tried it :).
 Bring it on, birth.